-5.12 Issues relating to international business
+6.13 Issues relating to international business

-- 5.12.1 We will respect the traditions and cultures of each country in which we operate. - 5.12.2 We aim to contribute to the economic well-being and social development of countries and communities where we conduct business. - 5.12.3 We will act responsibly in international trade and investment.
-In particular, inter-company pricing policy will be objectively justifiable. - 5.12.4 Where business practices differ in different countries in which the group operates, we will favour consistent procedures among subsidiaries and associates.
-We will work for multilateral action aimed at achieving high common standards. - 5.12.5 We will comply with competition laws throughout the world.
+- 6.13.1 We will respect the traditions and cultures of each country in which we operate. - 6.13.2 In line with international trade practices where our agreements so specify we shall fulfil our obligations in respect of offsets and other related arrangements whose aim is to contribute to the economic well-being and social development of countries and communities where we conduct business. - 6.13.3 We will act responsibly in international trade and investment.
+In particular, inter-company pricing policy will be objectively justifiable. - 6.13.4 Where business practices differ in different countries in which the group operates, we will favour consistent procedures among subsidiaries and associates.
+We will work for multilateral action aimed at achieving high common standards. - 6.13.5 We will comply with competition laws throughout the world.
 We will not take part in unlawful cartels.